achille-martin/pyqt-crom/README.md

 <a id="java-installation"></a>
 #### 1.5.2.
 Install Java for Android Studio

-Install a stable java jdk available for your Ubuntu distribution and tested with Gradle:
+Install stable java jdk 17 available for your Ubuntu distribution and tested with Gradle:

 ```
 sudo apt install openjdk-17-jdk openjdk-17-jre